PADI Tec 50

 - Be certified as a Tec 45 diver or provide a qualifying certification from another training organization.
-For the purposes of this level, a qualifying technical certification is one that qualifies the student to make decompression dives to 45 metres using air, nitrox and oxygen using open circuit, double cylinder scuba equipment.
+For the purposes of this level, a qualifying technical certification is one that qualifies the student to make decompression dives to 45 meters using air, nitrox, and oxygen using open circuit, double cylinder scuba equipment.

 - Be certified as a PADI Rescue Diver or provide a qualifying certification from another training organization.
 For this course, a qualifying certification is proof of training in diver rescue.
 Students who meet this prerequisite through a qualifying certification must provide proof of training in CPR and First Aid within the previous two years.

 - Have a minimum of 100 logged dives, of which at least 25 dives were made with nitrox deeper than 18 meters, and have at least 20dives deeper than 30 meters.